Date posted: June 1, 2012

 This set was produced by A&BC for the UK market.
 It has a pink back which states "Copyright A&BC Printed in Great Britain " along with the fan club panel enticing the owner to join the Batman Fan Club.
 As with the standard issue A&BC Black Bat cards, these are slightly smaller than other Black Bat issues.
 Below are two front and back examples of the A&BC Black Bat Fan Club cards.

 This set was produced by Scanlens for the Australian market.
-It has an orange back which states "Copyright T.G.C PRTD in Australia".
+It has an orange back and is printed on slightly darker stock.
 As yet I don't have scans of these cards available but am hoping to add the set to my collection soon - I'll be sure to add scans as soon as I have them.
 If you own some of these cards and would like to contribute scans just drop me a line.

 Coming off the popularity of the 1989 Tim Burton film Batman, Topps reissued these cards.
 The cards are the same as the Orange Back Topps Series in every way with the addition of "1966 Deluxe Reissue Edition" stated on the back of the card.

 These cards are readily available for sale online and don't cost a fortune to own.
 Given their age it can be hard to track down mint copies however good to excellent condition copies are abundant.
 Centering is often poor due to the technology of the day however I don't feel this detracts from the cards appearence - moreso a reminder of the age and history of the sets!

 Check out the link below for plenty of connections to Black Bat Batman cards for sale on eBay right now.

 Be sure to check out the next post in this series: Red Bat Batman Cards